Edmonia Lewis: Career in Rome

 She wears a red cap in her studio, which is very picturesque and effective; her face is a bright, intelligent, and expressive one.
 Her manners are child-like, simple and most winning and pleasing....
 There is something in human nature...which makes everyone admire a brave and heroic spirit; and if people are not always ready to lend a helping hand to struggling genius, they are all eager to applaud when those struggles are crowned with success.
 The hour of applause has come to Edmonia Lewis.

 Lewis was unique in the way she approached sculpting abroad.
 She insisted on enlarging her clay and wax models in marble herself, rather than hire native Italian sculptors to do it for her – the common practice at the time.
 Male sculptors were largely skeptical of the talent of female sculptors, and often accused them of not doing their own work.
 Harriet Hosmer, a fellow sculptor and expatriate, also did this.
-Lewis also was known to make sculptures before receiving commissions for them, or sent unsolicited works to Boston patrons requesting that they raise funds for materials and shipping.
+Lewis also made sculptures before receiving commissions for them or sent unsolicited works to Boston patrons requesting that they raise funds for materials and shipping.

 While in Rome, Lewis continued to express her African-American and Native American heritage.
-One of her more famous works, "Forever Free", depicted a powerful image of an African-American man and woman emerging from the bonds of slavery.
-Another sculpture Lewis created was called "The Arrow Maker", which showed a Native American father teaching his daughter how to make an arrow.
+One of her more famous works, Forever Free, depicted a powerful image of an African-American man and woman emerging from the bonds of slavery.
+Another sculpture Lewis created was called The Arrow Maker, which showed a Native American father teaching his daughter how to make an arrow.